NavaneethaKumar/MoneyTransferApp/README.md

       POST Transaction :For Transaction need to add atleast two accounts http://localhost:8088/api/banking/transaction/HDFC/ICICI/1000

-###4 : Apis has been exposed which scales,handles concurrency by vertx.
+###4 : Apis has been exposed which scales,handles concurrency, no worries about thread block all builded with vertx.
 ###5 : Clean Up,Logging,Unit tested,Integration tested.
+###6 : Code Coverage > 90%